mitranim/stylific-lite/readme.md

 ## Misc

-This a lightweight companion to
+This is a lightweight companion to
 <a href="http://mitranim.com/stylific/" target="_blank">`stylific` →</a>

 License: <a href="http://www.wtfpl.net" target="_blank">Do What The Fuck You Want To →</a>